 Don't run a mail server on your WordPress server.
 For your contact form, use something like Contact Form 7 with free Mailgun.

 When combined with a system level page cache such as Varnish, this can be quite powerful.
-Guide to installing Varnish.
 If your posts/pages have a lot of dynamic content configuring caching can be more complex.

 Web server caching' is more complex but is used in very high traffic sites.
 A wide range of options are available, beyond the scope of this article.
 The simplest solutions start with the server caching locally while more complex and involved systems may use multiple caching servers (also known as reverse proxy servers) "in front" of web servers where the WordPress application is actually running.
 Adding an opcode cache like Alternative PHP Cache (APC) to your server will improve PHP's performance by many times.

-Varnish Cache works in concert with W3 Total Cache to store pre-built pages in memory and serve them quickly without requiring execution of the Apache, PHP, WordPress stack.
-This is a step by step guide to configuring Varnish for WordPress.
+Varnish Cache stores pre-built pages in memory and serve them quickly without requiring execution of the Apache, PHP, WordPress stack.

 As described within, using a plugin for comments such as Disqus instead of native WordPress comments can assist Varnish by not requiring your readers to login to WordPress and increasing the number of page views that Varnish can serve out of the cache.